 All of the inspection drones come with bright LED lighting to get clear pictures and videos in confined spaces.
 Several of the drones let the pilot vary the lighting, especially for dusty environments like a smokestack.

 The Elios 2 drone allows for different banks of LED lights to be used one at a time or all on at the same time.
-By being able to only have one side of the LED lights on, creates oblique surface lighting in the confined space.
+Being able to only have one side of the LED lights on, creates oblique surface lighting in the confined space.
 This allows for a perspective of possible areas of pitting, cracks, or buildup that may be missed or underestimated with full frontal lighting.

 Image Capturing

 Most of the inspection drones have a video capture system.
 Since the drones are so close to the surface being inspected the video resolution doesn’t have to be of the highest resolution.
 This allows for lighter camera systems, keeping the drone small, light, and easier to maneuver in confined spaces.
-Many of the drones that have LiDAR navigation systems also have the ability to tag images as they are flying the confined spaces where the pilot thinks there may be an issue to investigate.
+Many of the drones that have LiDAR navigation systems also have the ability to tag images as they are flying in confined spaces where the pilot thinks there may be an issue to investigate.
 Several of the drones like the Elios 2 have software that allows the reviewer of the images to go to these tagged areas for further review.
 Any other areas of concern that are identified by the person reviewing the videos can also be tagged and annotated along with comments about the area marked.
 After a review of all of the images, a report can then be generated showing the tagged areas along with any comments from the reviewer about the area marked.

 Radiation and Gas Measurements and Detection